FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/rfc_process.md

 example, you might want to consult with people in the `OWNERS` files for the areas of the codebase will need to be modified to execute your idea.

+During this phase, the RFC author should start to identify the stakeholders for this RFC.

 If you are unsure how to socialize your idea, consider asking a technical leader for advice.
 They will often have more experience socializing ideas and might be able to point you in a good direction.